What Are Words

 "What Are Words" is a song written by Rodney Jerkins, Andre Lindal and Lauren Christy, and performed by American singer Chris Medina.
 It was released on February 25, 2011, the day after his elimination on the reality TV show American Idol.
 The song is a tribute to his fiancée who suffered a brain injury as the result of a car wreck and is about promises, commitment and keeping your word.

-Music video

 Live performances

 Medina performed the ballad on The Tonight Show with Jay Leno on February 28, 2011, and on Good Morning America on March 4, 2011, as well as twice in Norway in June 2011.
 Once in front of approximately a hundred-thousand people at the free annual concert VG-Lista at Rådhusplassen, Oslo, being broadcast on nationwide television.
 One day later he performed again at ULOBAs (a Norwegian organisation to help disabled people) television-broadcast show "Stolthetsprisen", where the organisation awarded a prize to a disabled person for helping other people in the same situation to improve their way of living.
 Medina, as well as other artists performed at the show.
 Medina also performed the song during the President's Star Charity show in Singapore on 31 July 2011 to raise funds for the disabled.